 1. Stress is Inevitable

-Quick fact – I have stress, so do you, so does every single human being on earth.
+Quick fact – I am stressed every other day, so are you, so is every single human being on earth.

 Stress is normal, it’s natural, everyone deals with stress from time to time.
 It’s unavoidable; if you think that you’re going to live a stress-free life, let me be honest with you – Stress-free life only happens in movies.